VoiceLayer/send_latency/README.md

 # SendLatency

-**Measure message passing latency under differnt load conditions**
+**Measure erlang message passing latency under differnet load conditions**

 ## HowTo

 * Clone repository
-* Run tests using mix
+* Run tests using mix or escript

 Sender processes send 10 byte messages at a rate of 5 messages per second.
 The receivers track the latency per message and once finished convey the results to the collector process which display the statistics.